 Then including the environment in which our remote ancestors hunted and lived.

-15 major Paleontologists sites within the Cradle of Humankind – accordingly discover ancient history and human beginnings – close to Johannesburg.
+15 major Paleontologists sites within the Cradle of Humankind – accordingly discover ancient history and human beginnings – day tour close to Johannesburg.

 Sterkfontein Cave is situated 35 km to the North-West of Johannesburg (Then within the Cradle of Humankind).

 Accordingly the richest hominid site in South Africa, accounting for 40% of the world’s hominid fossils.

 Sterkfontein Cave consisting of a series of chambers, while the largest is called the hall of elephants.
 Then leads down to the underground lake.

 Best ability to contact Ekala for a Cradle of Humankind tour: